brianpm/hacknostics/util/README.md

 ## `ncrcat_files.py`

 This is a command line utility that I wrote and actually use.
 This is an example of useing python to replace shell scripts.
 It takes a list of files and a list of variables and uses those along with `ncrcat` to produces a concatenated time series.
 I wrote this because `xarray` can be very inefficient in dealing with large datasets that have both a large number of variables and a large number of files.
 In practice, I use this to make compressed netCDF time series files for one or a few variables that are then more portable and easy to deal with (say on my laptop).

+## `wind_rose_plot_example.py`
+This script is only semi-functional.
+It was developed as a prototype and proof-of-concept.
+Takes horizontal wind components (u, v) from a data set and uses `np.arctan2` to get wind direction.
+Then take histogram of the directions, and plot it on a polar plot to make a wind rose.
+Apply sensible labels.
+This should be further refined and turned into a callable function or a pair of functions.